Double Wall vs Single Wall Tents: Benefits and Drawbacks

 Venting Is Key

-With any single-wall tent, the only way to get a lessening of condensation is to learn to vent your tent effectively.
+With any single-wall tent, the only way to lessen condensation is to learn to vent your tent effectively.
 This will come from a few setup tweaks to help get you more consistent airflow to pull out the air and eliminate the moisture build-up with trekking or tent poles, guy lines, and door or exit placement.

 Example Single-Wall Tents